cincaiAndroid/cincaiAndroid/README.md

 # cincaiAndroid ROM

 This is an ambitious custom Rom project started by DenisMM@dmm...
-**_Android fork_** based on LineageOS & crDroid, developed at slow pace with humility, sarcasm, and occasional rage against `jack-server`. cincai-rom is hoped to mature into STABLE stage so that I CAN SHARE this to custom android enthusiastt...
+**_Android fork_** based on LineageOS & crDroid, developed at slow pace with humility, sarcasm, and occasional rage against `jack-server`. cincai-rom is hoped to mature into STABLE release so that I CAN SHARE this to custom android enthusiastt...

 ### The objectives
 1. To build a lean and light Android SYSTEM
 2. To build KADAZAN language Android version

 --
-People might wonder why change existing Android that came along with HP, it's original Android!!!
+People might wonder why change existing Android that came along with their HP, it's original Android!!!
 And yes it is original, coded by the HP manufacturer...
-Well here's why,
+But here's why,
-1. firmware updates for the Android, ends after 2 years, this means that your handphone can no longer receive security updates, you can't or SHOULD not use it for online banking.
-This is one reason, why you should consider replacing your android with custom ROM.
+1. firmware updates for the Android, ends after 2 years, this means that your handphone can no longer receive security updates, you can't or SHOULD not use it for online banking after updates for it are stopped, This is one reason, why you should consider replacing your android with custom ROM.
 Custom ROM's developers dont stop upgrading your phone
-2. Device Manufacturer's Androids... samsung, Oneplus or Huawei's are bloated... on samsung .. there are samsung apps store that most people dont even subscribe to or even open. samsung's apps that are often useless
+2. Device Manufacturer's Androids... samsung, Oneplus or Huawei's are bloated... on samsung .. there are samsung apps store that most people dont even subscribe to or even open. samsung's apps that are often useless.
+3. custom Rom are highly cutomizable... how would you want it to appear or how would want it to behave...

 <!--
 **cincaiAndroid/cincaiAndroid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.